apache/arrow-cookbook/python/source/io.rst

     0 ..
 99

-To write it to a Feather file, as Feather is a columnar format, we must create a :class:`pyarrow.Table` out of it, so that we get a table of a single column which can then be written to a Feather file.
+To write it to a Feather file, as Feather stores multiple columns, we must create a :class:`pyarrow.Table` out of it, so that we get a table of a single column which can then be written to a Feather file.